becomingxdev/QuantumComputing/README.md

 <p>This repository contains the Python-based microservice for the Q-Crypt project.
 Its primary function is to simulate the BB84 Quantum Key Distribution (QKD) protocol and generate a secure, one-time quantum key for the main chat application.
 It also features a built-in intrusion detection mechanism to check for eavesdroppers.</p>

-📋 Table of Contents
+📋 Table of Contents:
-Features
+1)Features

-Technical Stack
+2)Technical Stack

-Installation and Setup
+3)Installation and Setup

-API Endpoint Usage
+4)API Endpoint Usage

-Underlying Principles (BB84 Protocol)
+5)Underlying Principles (BB84 Protocol)

-Contribution
+6)Contribution

-License
+7)License

-✨ Features
+✨ Features:
-Quantum Key Generation: Simulates the BB84 protocol to create a shared, secret key.
+<p>Quantum Key Generation: Simulates the BB84 protocol to create a shared, secret key.

 Eavesdropper Detection: Calculates a quantum bit error rate (QBER) to detect potential security breaches during key exchange.